 Fire Codes Every Restaurant Operator Should Know

 Nearly 60 percent of all restaurant fires start in the kitchen.
-Though usually small and resulting in limited damage, commercial kitchens have all the ingredients for a destructive fire, and restaurant pose a unique risk because of the potential for large numbers of customers at one time.
+Though usually small and resulting in limited damage, restaurant kitchens have all the ingredients for a destructive fire, and restaurants pose a unique risk because of the potential for large numbers of customers at one time.

 The National Fire Protection Association (NFPA), the authority on fire, electrical and building safety, has established a set of codes and standards for ventilation control and fire protection of commercial cooking operations – specifically NFPA 96.
 In fact, NFPA 96 is followed by most city fire marshals, who ultimately decide whether or not your business is safe for patrons.

 As a restaurant operator, it is imperative that you are familiar with the following details of NFPA 96: